jthack/ffufai/README.md

    chmod +x ffufai.py
    ```

-4. (Optional) To use ffufai from anywhere, add it to your PATH.
-You can do this by adding the following line to your `~/.bashrc` or `~/.zshrc` file:
+4. (Optional) To use ffufai from anywhere, you can create a symbolic link in a directory that's in your PATH.
+For example:
    ```
-   export PATH="/path/to/ffufai/directory:$PATH"
+   sudo ln -s /full/path/to/ffufai.py /usr/local/bin/ffufai
    ```
-   Replace "/path/to/ffufai/directory" with the actual path where you cloned the repository.
+   Replace "/full/path/to/ffufai.py" with the actual full path to where you cloned the repository.

 5. Set up your API key as an environment variable:
    For OpenAI: